cfe-lab/shared-doc/source/submission/index.rst

 SHARED project can merge data **efficiently and consistently**.
 For cases where each study participant only has a single record, the :ref:`flat_scheme` is the simpler way to format your data.
-For more detailed studies (e.g. where particpants have multiple follow up results), or if your data is already in a database system, the :ref:`multi_table_scheme` may be more appropriate.
+For more detailed studies (e.g. where participants have multiple follow up results), or if your data is already in a database system, the :ref:`multi_table_scheme` may be more appropriate.

+Examples of properly formatted data in both schemes is available.

+.. todo:: Link to example directories

 As always, if you have questions about the data schemes or need help formatting your data, contact the SHARED project.